ulfschneider/ulfschneider.github.io/_pages/a_hi.md

 Here you can find some of my [thoughts]({{site.url}}/thoughts) about agile software development.

 Over the course of 20 years in the software industry I was more than 10 years with IBM Global Services as a developer and software architect and more than 7 years self employed as an agile coach and trainer - mainly leveraging the [Scrum](http://www.scrumguides.org) framework.
+Since 2014 I am employed as an agile coach for the software organization of Diebold Nixdorf.

 In 1996 I graduated from the University of Paderborn (Dipl.-Wirt.
 Inform.) and since then gathered the following certificates:

-* Scrum Alliance: CSM, CSPO, CSD, CSP
+- Scrum Alliance: CSM, CSPO, CSD, CSP
-* Sun: SCJP, SCWCD, SCBCD
+- Sun: SCJP, SCWCD, SCBCD
-* Lotus: Principal Application Developer, Principal System Administrator
+- Lotus: Principal Application Developer, Principal System Administrator
-* IBM: Certified IT Architect
+- IBM: Certified IT Architect

 Besides this I´m riding race bikes and the [Bullitt]({{site.url}}/2016-10-02/) with my boy [Emil]({{site.url}}/2016-09-25-2/).
 Every now and then I´m taking [photographs]({{site.url}}/photography).